Welcome to Patricia Roles' Virtual E-Counseling Room ...

 mental healthcrises such as suicidal thoughts, bi-polar disorder or psychotic episodes

 - it cannot provide safety with crises where individual may be at risk through intimate partner violence or abuse.

 Face-to-face Counseling Sessions in Office or Video Counseling using Skype:

 130 (CAD funds) 1 hour session

 Payment can be made with your credit card via Paypal

-Patricia is a Professional Practice Co-ordinator in the discipline of social work at Children's and Women's Health Centre of British Columbia with a part-time private practice in both e-therapy and face-to-face private counseling in offices in Burnaby and Vancouver.
+Pat is a Professional Practice Coordinator in the discipline of social work at Children's and Women's Health Centre of British Columbia with a part-time private practice in both e-mail therapy and face-to-face private therapy in Vancouver.
 She is a

 Patricia Roles presents workshops in a variety of areas including:

 e-therapy, birthparent loss, adoption reunion issues, eating disorders and family therapy, family therapy via telehealth, art therapy with children and youth, art therapy and eating disorders, and family art therapy using a narrative therapy framework.You may contact Patricia Roles through the feedback email on this site to inquire about workshop presentations or speaking engagements.